 Pipestone National Monument

 This monument protects the quarries where Native Americans have historically obtained pipestone for making ceremonial pipes.
 The site holds significant cultural and spiritual importance to many tribes.
-Visitors can walk the Circle Trail, visit the Pipestone Creek, and learn about the cultural and spiritual significance of the site.
+Visitors can walk the Circle Trail, visit the Pipestone Creek and learn about the spiritual significance of the site.

 - Key Attractions: Pipestone quarries, Winnewissa Falls, Three Maidens rock formation.